 For the first time this year, we will be running our New Years Rumba Tour - Dec 23 to Jan 2.
 It promises to be is one of our most exciting tours in the calendar, with plenty of parties, dinners, and some crazy local festivals thrown in, including the lunatic Parrandas de Remedios Festival.
 Rumba in Cuba and many other Latin American countries, means party, so if you are interested in having some fun times with a small group of other travellers from around the world, but also seeing what Cuba is about and getting to know about its culture and society, this could be your ideal tour for you!

 Book and pay directly to us!

-We are now members of the Travel Compensation Fund which safeguards travelers' against the failure of participating travel agency businesses through compensation to travelers and financial monitoring of agencies.
+We are now members of the Travel Compensation Fund which safeguards travellers' against the failure of participating travel agency businesses through compensation to travellers and financial monitoring of agencies.
 This means that it is now safer than ever to book and pay directly to us for our services in Cuba.

 Fidel Lives On

 Fidel celebrated his 84th birthday on Friday August 13 and has recently has made several public appearances.
 His appearence on July 12 on Mesa Redonda or Round Table (a public affairs program broadcast on Cuban television) - was the first time since 2007 that Cubans could actually see and hear their once-omnipresent leader again (see video).
 It came the day before the announcement that Cuba would free 52 political prisoners, a move that come after a fatal hunger strike by a political prisoner in February.